-ELMAR: (DRAMATIC, FROM MEMORY)

-"But...If you were banished:

-whither would you go?

-What country would give you harbor?
+ELMAR: (DRAMATIC, FROM MEMORY) "But...If you were banished: whither would you go?
+What country would give you harbor? (...)

-(...)
 Why, you must needs be strangers.

-Would you be pleased

-To find a nation of such barbarous temper

-That breaking out in hideous violence

-(...)
-Whet their detested knives against your throats,

-Spurn you like dogs

-(...)
-What would you think

-To be thus used?
-This is the strangers' case

-And this your mountainish inhumanity!"
+Would you be pleased To find a nation of such barbarous temper That breaking out in hideous violence (...)
+Whet their detested knives against your throats, Spurn you like dogs (...)
+What would you think To be thus used?
+This is the strangers' case And this your mountainish inhumanity!"

 HUGO: (ENRAPTURED) "Mountainish inhumanity!"
-That's it, Mister Shakespeare!
-That's what he says, right?!
+That's what he says?!